Elephant Stories and Elephant Facts for Kids

-Elephant is one of my favorite animals and I am sure yours as well.
+Elephant is one of my favorite animals and I am sure it is yours too.

-Despite being the largest mammal on land they are in fact peaceful and gentle animal.
-Elephant has captured the heart of almost everyone and any stories and facts on elephants will be listened to with curiosity.
+Despite being the largest mammal on land they are a peaceful and gentle animal.
+They have captured the heart of almost everyone and any stories and facts on elephants will be listened to with curiosity.

 Share these facts with your children during mealtime, when driving them to school or when out shopping.
 You can even use the information and make up your own story for their bedtime story.